Last Updated on October 30, 2022

 Truffles are often said to be the “diamonds of the kitchen” because of the exquisite earthy taste they bring to food.
 Finding diamonds, however, may be easier.

 There are two types of truffles, black and white, the latter having sold for as much as $3,600 a pound.
-At a charity auction in 2010 a Macau billionaire paid $330,000 for about 2.8 pounds of them.
+A Macau billionaire paid $330,000 at one charity auction for about 2.8 pounds of truffles.
 They are the most expensive food in the world.

-Since I was going to visit to Bologna, one of the top places to visit in Italy, I thought what better place to learn about truffles then in the food mecca of Italy.
+Since I was going to visit Bologna, one of the top places to visit in Italy, I thought, what better place to learn about truffles than in the food mecca of Italy.

-Truffle Hunting in Italy with Bluone Cooking Tours
+Truffle Hunting in Italy with Bluone Food and Wine Tours

-I learned of Bluone Cooking Tours, a small family-run company in Bologna, through an article in The New York Times.
+I learned of Bluone, a small family-run company in Bologna, through an article in The New York Times.
 After contacting them I found that in addition to cooking tours they also hosted truffle hunting in Italy tours.
 In addition, their tours include a cooking demonstration and lunch in a farm home.

 En route Raffaella stopped at a farmer’s supply store where we purchased some inexpensive rain jackets, pants and boots.
 We were also joined there by Raffaella’s daughter Francesca.
 We were soon off to meet Silvano Montefiore.
 Silvano was our hunter but it was his dog, Spino, who would be doing all the hard work.